ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 # Claim Names

-It is suggested that the claim names used with JPTs come from those in the IANA JSON Web Token Claims Registry, when those fit the application's needs.
+It is RECOMMENDED that the claim names used with JPTs come from those in the IANA JSON Web Token Claims Registry [@IANA.JWT.Claims] established by [@!RFC7519], when those fit the application's needs.

 # Claims